braintree/popup-bridge-android/README.md

     - Optionally, you can add path components and query parameters to the deep link URL to return data to the parent page, which are provided in the payload of `popupBridge.onComplete`
 - If the user hits the back button or manually navigates back to the app, `popupBridge.onComplete` gets called with the error and payload as `null`

-### Who built Popup Bridge?
+### Who built PopupBridge?

 We are a team of engineers who work on the Developer Experience team at [Braintree](https://www.braintreepayments.com).

-### Why did Braintree build Popup Bridge?
+### Why did Braintree build PopupBridge?

 Short answer: to accept PayPal as a payment option when mobile apps are using a WebView to power the checkout process.

 PayPal used to support authentication via a modal iframe, but authentication now occurs in a popup window to increase user confidence that their account information is protected from malicious actors (the address bar shows `https://checkout.paypal.com` with the HTTPS lock icon).
 However, this causes issues with Braintree merchants who use a web page to power payments within their apps: they can't accept PayPal because WebViews cannot open popups and return the PayPal payment authorization data to the parent checkout page.

-Popup Bridge solves this problem by allowing [`braintree-web`](https://github.com/braintree/braintree-web) to open the PayPal popup from a secure mini-browser.
+PopupBridge solves this problem by allowing [`braintree-web`](https://github.com/braintree/braintree-web) to open the PayPal popup from a secure mini-browser.

+## Author

+Braintree, code@getbraintree.com

+## License

+PopupBridge is available under the MIT license.
+See the LICENSE file for more info.